josemotta/IoT.Starter.Np2.Core/README.md

 <h2>Background</h2>

 <p>Supposing you are trying to become an IoT entrepreneur, how to minimize the risks for an IoT initiative?
-How to satisfy users, investors and decision makers that support your&nbsp;&quot;idea&quot; for&nbsp;an IoT project?
+How to satisfy users, investors and decision makers that support your&nbsp;"idea" for&nbsp;an IoT project?
 It is&nbsp;common knowledge that some wise steps may&nbsp;reduce the risks:</p>

 <ul>
 	<li>Business Plan</li>